ysue1933/ysue1933/README.md

 - 👋 Hi, I’m Yishu @ysue1933.
 - 👀 I’m interested in the intersection of linguistics and data.
 - 🌱 I’m currently a M.A. candidate in Quantitative Methods in the Social Sciences at the Columbia University Graduate School of Arts and Sciences.
-- 💞️ I’m looking to collaborate on applied linguistics and computational linguistics research.
+- 💞️ I’m looking to collaborate on research in applied linguistics and computational linguistics.
 - 📫 How to reach me ysue1933@gmail.com

 <!---